-Between 2006 and the end of 2016, Atlanta BeltLine, Inc. has achieved:
+Between 2006 and July 2019, Atlanta BeltLine, Inc. has achieved:

 Though overall housing development around the Atlanta BeltLine is strong, our ability to meet the project’s goal of 5,600 affordable workforce housing units requires enhanced or new tools and strategies.